A. S. Byatt: Early life

 Antonia Susan Drabble was born in Sheffield, England, on 24 August 1936, as the eldest child of John Frederick Drabble, QC, later a County Court judge, and Kathleen Bloor, a scholar of Browning.
-Her sisters are the novelist Margaret Drabble and the art historian Helen Langdon.
-Her brother Richard Drabble KC is a barrister.
+Her sister is the novelist Margaret Drabble.
 The Drabble father participated in the placement of Jewish refugees in Sheffield during the 1930s.
 Her mother was a Shavian and her father was a Quaker.
 As a result of the bombing of Sheffield during the Second World War the family moved to York.

 Byatt was educated at two independent boarding schools, Sheffield High School and The Mount School, a Quaker boarding school at York.

 An unhappy child, Byatt did not enjoy boarding school, citing her need to be alone and her difficulty in making friends.
 Severe asthma often kept her in bed where reading became an escape from a difficult household.
 She attended Newnham College, Cambridge, Bryn Mawr College (in the United States), and Somerville College, Oxford.
 Having studied French, German, Latin and English at school, she later studied Italian while attending Cambridge so that she could read Dante.

 Byatt lectured in the Department of Extra-Mural Studies of the University of London (1962–71), the Central School of Art and Design and from 1972 to 1983 at University College London.
 She began writing full-time in 1983.